1935 NCAA Track and Field Championships

 The 1935 NCAA Track and Field Championships was the 14th NCAA track and field championship.
-The event was held at Edwards Stadium in Berkeley, California in June 1935.
+The event was held at Edwards Stadium in Berkeley, California on June 21-22 1935.
 The University of Southern California won the team championship with 74 1/5 points.

 Ohio State's Jesse Owens won championships in four individual events—the 100-yard sprint, the 220-yard sprint, the 220-yard low hurdles, and the broad jump (now called the long jump).
 Owens accounted for 40 of Ohio State's 40 1/5 points in the team scoring, with pole vaulter John Wonsowicz contributing the remaining one-fifth of a point.